thijsvb/VirtualExposition/AppDocumentation.md

 More detailed documentation of various ways of exporting Tilt Brush sketches I tried out can be found in [this repository](http://github.com/thijsvb/TiltBrushDisplay).

 ## Using the Vuforia AR Platform
+To make the models appear on empty pedestals I used the Vuforia AR platform for Unity.

+Vuforia can recognise various types of targets; images, cuboids, cylinders and 3D objects.
+For an image target it just needs an image.
+For a cuboid target it needs the dimensions of the cube and an image for each of the faces.
+For a cylinder target it needs the dimensions and an image to wrap around the cylinder, as well as an image for both the top and the bottom.
+Finally, for the 3D object target you have to scan an object using an app Vuforia made.

+I registered at Vuforia to get a license key and created a database.
+To this database I could add targets and upload the images.
+I tried out all of the targets and decided that the cuboid would be best for tracking the top of a pedestal.

 ## Making the Pattern Generator